-Laura D’Andrea Tyson is a professor at the Haas School of Business at the University of California, Berkeley.
-She served as dean of London Business School from 2002–2006, and as dean of the Haas School of Business from 1998–2001.
+Laura D’Andrea Tyson is a professor and the director of the Institute for Business and Social Impact at the Haas School of Business at the University of California, Berkeley.
+She served as dean of London Business School from 2002 to 2006, and as dean of the Berkeley Haas School of Business from 1998 to 2001.

-Tyson is a member of the U.S. Department of State Foreign Affairs Policy Board.
-From 2011–2013, Tyson served as a member of President Barack Obama’s Council of Jobs and Competitiveness, and from 2009–2011, she was a member of the President’s Economic Recovery Advisory Board.
-She served in the Clinton administration and was the chair of the Council of Economic Advisers (1993–1995) and the president’s national economic adviser (1995–1996).
+Tyson was a member of the U.S. Department of State Foreign Affairs Policy Board from 2011 to 2013.
+She served as a member of President Barack Obama’s Council of Jobs and Competitiveness from 2011 to 2012, and as a member of the President’s Economic Recovery Advisory Board from 2009 to 2011.

 Tyson has written books and articles on industrial competitiveness and trade.
-She has also written opinion columns for many publications including Bloomberg Businessweek, The New York Times, and the Financial Times and she has made numerous television appearances on economic issues.
-She is on the editorial board of The International Economy.
-She contributes to the New York Times Economix blog, Project Syndicate, and the Financial Times A-list.
+She has also written opinion columns for many publications including BusinessWeek, The New York Times, and the Financial Times, and she has made numerous television appearances on economic issues.
+She is on the editorial board of the International Economy.
+She is a regular contributor to the New York Times’ Economix blog, Project Syndicate, and the Financial Times A-list.